 2. It’s easier to stay calm when things get hot

 You’re better at keeping your cool in tense situations and you find it easier to “forgive” your child (or partner) for behaviours that bug you because you can see that the behaviour is often caused by stress.
-In other words, you realize that they weren’t actually trying to drive you crazy.
+In other words, you realize that they weren’t actually trying to drive you mad.

 3. You feel more compassion & less anger